 - 2 strips bacon, cooked and finely chopped

-- Once peeled, slice the eggs in half, length wise and remove the yolks into a medium bowl.
-Set cooked egg white halves on the side.
+- Slice the hard-boiled eggs in half, length-wise, and transfer the yolks into a large bowl.
+Set the cooked egg white halves onto a large plate.

-- Mash the yolks with a fork, add the mashed ripe avocado, garlic powder, and mix to combine.
-Add bacon crumbles and combine with the fork until the mixture is cohesive.
+- Mash the yolks with a fork, add the mashed avocado and garlic powder and mix to combine.
+Add the bacon crumbles and fold to combine.

 - Transfer the filling to a plastic zip bag or piping bag.
-Cut the end and squeeze out filling inside egg white half.
-Alternatively, use a poon to stuff the egg halves with the egg mixture.
+Cut the end and pipe the filling into each egg white half.
+Alternatively, use a spoon to fill the egg halves with the mixture.